RallyCommunity/appsdk2-enhanced-velocity-chart/README.md

 https://rally1.rallydev.com/slm/webservice/v2.0/iteration?project=https://rally1.rallydev.com/slm/webservice/v2.0/project/123&query=(Name = "Your Iteration Name")&fetch=PlanEstimate

+This app is vailable AS IS.
+It is NOT supported by Rally.
 ## License

 AppTemplate is released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.